Bringing Moxie to Market at the Lowest Price Possible

 Value of Moxie

-For our fall launch, Moxie will be offered for a limited time at a special launch price of $1,499 with 12 months of subscription service included (normally $59.99 per month, if paid annually).
+Moxie is now offered at $1,499 with a lifetime subscription service included.
 The subscription service covers the service of unlimited cloud computing resources (used to process Moxie's speech recognition) and provides access to our full ecosystem including:

 - Regular content updates (different themes each week)